ed0sh/PoliTo-OS161-Project/README.md

 ```

 # Statistics
-In order to track several statistics related to the performance of our virtual memory sub-system we made use of a simple vector `stats`.
-Each element of the structure contains the count of a different statistic and the vector is secured by the lock `stats_lock`.
-We enumerate the different statistics, to easily increment a specific element of the vector when the `vmstats_increment` is called.
+In order to track several statistics related to the performance of our virtual memory sub-system we made use of a simple vector `stats`. <br>
+Each element of the structure contains the count of a different statistic and the vector is secured by the lock `stats_lock`.<br>
+We enumerated the different statistics, to easily increment a specific element of the vector when the `vmstats_increment` is called.

-When our virtual memory is shut down we call `vmstats_print`: this function prints to the kernel the obtained statistics and then make some consistency checks.
+When our virtual memory is shut down we call `vmstats_print`: this function prints to the kernel the obtained statistics and then make some consistency checks.<br>
 In case these checks are not respected, the function prints a warning for each equality that doesn't hold.
-In this case there should be no need to acquire the lock `stats_lock`, but we still do it to add a layer of security.
+In this case there should be no need to acquire the lock `stats_lock`, but we still do it to add a layer of security.<br>
 Lastly, `vmstats_destroy` is called and the lock is destroyed.

 # Debug